emer/gosl/examples/axon/README.md

 The generate step must be re-run if any of the computation-relevant code is changed (i.e., within the `//gsl:` start / end blocks) but e.g., changing the number of neurons in `main.go` does not require a re-generate.

+# TODO:

+The time update is not working on linux -- only on mac -- probably something about shared memory.